Appearance

 The project was ~80% AI co-authored (262/332 commits).
 Claude Code was used in 37+ main conversation sessions with 472 subagent invocations across those sessions, generating ~73 MB of conversation data (~9 MB in main sessions, ~64 MB in subagent sessions).
 The heaviest sessions had 89 subagent files (session 13baee3d, Feb 8) and 76 subagent files (session dc8b876a, Jan 30-31).

-Hunter directed the architecture, defined the parity methodology, tested on real devices, identified bugs, and corrected the AI when it went wrong.
-Claude served as implementation workhorse — writing code, running traces, and deploying subagents per Hunter's direction.
+I directed the architecture, defined the parity methodology, tested on real devices, identified bugs, and corrected the AI when it went wrong.
+Claude served as implementation workhorse — writing code, running traces, and deploying subagents per my direction.
 The division of labor was:

 |---|---|